 However, research in humans is limited, and larger, more high-quality studies are needed to understand how bitter melon may impact blood sugar levels in the general population.

 Bitter melon has been shown to improve several markers of long-term blood sugar control, including levels of fructosamine and hemoglobin A1c.
 Still, more high-quality research is needed.

 Research suggests that bitter melon contains certain compounds with cancer-fighting properties.

-Another test-tube study had similar findings, reporting that bitter melon extract was able to block the growth and spread of breast cancer cells while also promoting cancer cell death (11).
+Another combined test-tube and animal study had similar findings, reporting that bitter melon extract was able to block the growth and spread of breast cancer cells while also promoting cancer cell death (

 Keep in mind that these studies were performed using concentrated amounts of bitter melon extract on individual cells in a laboratory.

 Further research is needed to determine how bitter melon may affect cancer growth and development in humans when consumed in the normal amounts found in food.

 Test-tube studies show that bitter melon may have cancer-fighting properties and could be effective against stomach, colon, lung, nasopharynx, and breast cancer cells.